githubEdit

 Components like Transform, Material or any of the shape components are closely tied in with the rendering of the scene.
 If the values in these components change, that alone is enough for the engine to change how the scene is rendered in the next frame.

 The engine is the part of the scene that sits in the middle and manages all of the other parts.
 It determines what entities are rendered and how players interact with them.
-It also coordinates what functions from systems are executed and when.
+It also coordinates what functions from systemsarrow-up-right are executed and when.

 Components are meant to store data about their referenced entity.
 They can only store this data, they can't modify this data themselves.
-All changes to the values in the components are carried out by Systems.
+All changes to the values in the components are carried out by Systemsarrow-up-right.
 Systems are completely decoupled from the components and entities themselves.
 Entities and components are agnostic to what systems are acting upon them.

 Syntax for entities and components